Suzanne Haik Terrell: Later political career

 In a debate with Landrieu in 2002, the senator lashed out at Terrell and told her the Senate race would be "her last campaign", but it was not.
 In 2003, Terrell ran unsuccessfully for attorney general of Louisiana, losing to the former sheriff of the Orleans parish, Charles C. Foti, Jr., 54 to 46 percent.
 Foti had been backed by the Landrieu family.

 In 2005, President Bush appointed Terrell to a post at the United States Department of Commerce following Hurricane Katrina.
 In her position, Terrell was actively involved in economic development initiatives in the Gulf Region.

 Personal life

 Married since 1976 to Walter Lee Terrell, an ophthalmologist, Terrell has three daughters who were featured in an ad for her 2002 Senate campaign.

-Dr. Terrell, a native of Baton Rouge, graduated from Tulane University as the first person to graduate with a perfect academic record in Chemical Engineering, he went on to Tulane Medical School and trained in ophthalmology at LSU.
-He has been in private practice in New Orleans since finishing his residency.

-The Terrell's oldest daughter, Julie Terrell Radford, is married to Wynn Radford.
-The couple live in Washington D.C. where Julie works for the White House and Wynn is with BPAmerica.
-Elizabeth (aka Bebe) Terrell Goodrich lives in Birmingham Alabama with her husband Thomas Goodrich.
-Together Bebe and Thomas developed Ice Box coffee, a successful cold brewed coffee company that was purchased by Birmingham-based Royal Cup in 2017.
-Christine (aka Chrissy) Terrell Murray also lives in Washington D.C. where she is Director of Corporate Communications for Gannet Corporation.
-Chrissy is married to Drew Murray, an executive with MGroup.

 Her brother, Dr. Barrett George Haik (1951-2016) was the director of the Hamilton Eye Center in Memphis, Tennessee.
 Another brother, Dr. George M. Haik, Jr. (c.
 1949-2021), was an ophthalmology at the George M. Haik Eye Clinic in New Orleans.
 Her surviving brother, Dr. Kenneth Haik (wife Diana), practices medicine in New Orleans.